-If the words INHALATION HAZARD appear on the shipping paper or package, the rules require display of the POISON or POISON GAS placards, as appropriate.
-These placards must be used in addition to other placards which may be required by the product's hazard class.
-Always display the hazard class placard and the POISON placard, even for small amounts.
+If the words POISON INHALATION or TOXIC INHALATION HAZARD appear on the shipping paper, package or label, the rules require that the transport vehicle be placarded with a POISON INHALATION HAZARD or POISON GAS placard, as appropriate.
+These placards must be used in addition to other placards that may be required by the product's hazard class.
+INHALATION HAZARD materials always require the appropriate placard, even for small amounts of these materials.